-The 10th Annual Business National MBA Case Competition in Ethical Leadership will be held November 9-11, 2016
+The 13th Annual National MBA Case Competition in Ethical Leadership was held November 7-8, 2019

 To advance the development of ethical leaders through experiential learning and to recognize and promote MBA students and their programs for participation in a national case competition in ethical leadership.

-- Students receive cases and final instructions Thursday morning during welcome event
+- Students receive cases and final instructions Thursday morning during competition launch.

-- Student teams work in designated areas all day.
+- Student teams work in designated team rooms all day.
 (Lunch and dinner are provided.)

-- Students attend Forum luncheon and presentation by Ethics Forum keynote speaker for the announcement of the three Finalist Teams
+- Students attend Friday luncheon with presentation by Ethics Forum keynote speaker and the announcement of the three finalist teams.

-- Finals begin at 1pm.
-All participants in case competition and other guests welcome
+- Finals begin at 1pm in McClinton Auditorium.
+All participants in case competition and other guests are welcome.

 Resources provided by Baylor University: